Reliability Bounds for Dependent Fading Wireless Channels: Preliminaries and System Model

 If the transmitter has no \gls{csit}, and the receiver has perfect \gls{csi} on the slow-fading channel, then the definition of the $\varepsilon$-outage capacity $R^{\varepsilon}$ for this channel model is given as \cite{Tse2005}

 for a certain \gls{snr} $\rho$.
 The \gls{snr} of the channel is defined as $P/N_0$ where $P$ is the transmit power.
-The $\varepsilon$-outage capacity is the transmission rate which results in an outage probability of at most $\varepsilon$ if the next channel realization is used.
+The $\varepsilon$-outage capacity is the transmission rate which results in an outage probability of at most $\varepsilon$, if the next channel realization is used.

 One extreme case of $\varepsilon$-outage capacity is the zero-outage capacity \cite{Li2001a} or delay-limited capacity \cite{Hanly1998}, where $\varepsilon$ is set to zero.
 This means the rate $R^0$ is achievable \emph{for all channel realizations}.
-It is well known that without \gls{csit}, this is not possible (at least for \gls{iid} fading), while with perfect \gls{csit} it can be achieved with a long-term power constraint and channel inversion \cite{Goldsmith1997}.
+It is well known that without \gls{csit}, this is not possible (at least for \gls{iid} fading with the non-negative real numbers as support), while with perfect \gls{csit} it can be achieved with a long-term power constraint and channel inversion \cite{Goldsmith1997}.
+More general, it is known that the zero-outage capacity only depends on the support of the joint distribution~\cite{Verdu1994}.